christophfranke/signal-chain/README.md

 const fetchData = $.chain(
    input.listen, // when the chain is connected, this will fire on every input change
    $.if(input => input.length > 2,
-      $.await.latest( // will discard all results but the latest
+      $.await.latest( // will discard all fetch results but the latest
-         // make http request to search endpoint whenever user input is changed
+         $.select( // make http request
-         $.select(
             input => fetch(`/api/search?q=${input}`).then(res => res.json() as Promise<string[]>)
          ),
       ),